Lizhecheng02/Kaggle-MAP/README.md

 We use five fold cross validation and LoRA to train each model with 8 different parameters settings:

 ``rank=(32 32 32 32 64 64 64 64)``

 ``learning rate=(1.75e-4 2.0e-4 2.25e-4 2.5e-4 1.75e-4 2.0e-4 2.25e-4 2.5e-4)``

-We constantly set lora_alpha to 32, training epochs to 2 and we mainly use the simplest input prompt shown below:
+We constantly set lora_alpha to 32, training epochs to 2, lr_scheduler to 'linear' and we mainly use the simplest input prompt shown below:

 ```
 def format_input(row):